miguellavalle/routednetworksvagrant/README.rst

 Vagrant and VirtualBox DevStack Environment for Routed Networks
 ===============================================================

-The Vagrant file and shell scripts in this repo deploy OpenStack in a three node configuration  using DevStack.
-The aim is to supppor development and testing of Neutron's Routed Networks functionality.
+The Vagrant file and shell scripts in this repository deploy OpenStack in a three node configuration  using DevStack.
+The aim is to support development and testing of Neutron's Routed Networks functionality.

 The deployed nodes are:

 #.
-A control plane and compute node, named ``allinone``, containing the
+An OpenStack control plane, network node and compute node, named
-   following OpenStack services:
+   ``allinone``, containing the following OpenStack services:

    * Identity.
    * Image.